The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 Yes, provided the advocacy is to promote the charitable purpose of the charity, or the interests of its beneficiaries.

 It can do this in a variety of ways – such as meeting with elected representatives or officials or making written submissions.
-In doing so, the charity should remain neutral on any party views.
 If board members are open and transparent about such engagement, this can help ensure public perceptions of neutrality.

 Can a charity carry out activities which advocate a change in government policy or law?